-The United States District Court for the District of Kansas will hold a special naturalization ceremony at the Fort Scott National Historic Site in Fort Scott, Kansas on September 28, 2012 at 10:30 a.m.
-The Honorable David J. Waxse, Magistrate Judge for the District of Kansas, will preside over the ceremony, which features a welcome from Fort Scott Mayor Jim Adams, musical performances from the Fort Scott High School band, orchestra and choir, an address from Zackery Reynolds, and the presentation of colors and pledge of allegiance by the Pittsburg State University Army ROTC.
+The United States District Court for the District of Kansas will hold a special naturalization ceremony at the Fort Scott National Historic Site in Fort Scott, Kansas on Friday, September 27, 2013 at 10:30 a.m.
+The Honorable James P. O'Hara, Magistrate Judge for the District of Kansas, will preside over the ceremony on the grounds of the Fort, which features a welcome from Fort Scott Mayor Cindy Bartelsmeyer, musical performances from the Fort Scott High School band, orchestra and choir, and an address from the Honorable Mark A. Ward, District Judge of the 6th Judicial District.
+Pittsburg State University Army ROTC will present of colors and lead the new citizens in the pledge of allegiance.

 Did You Know?